vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 <details><summary>Buitenen - Note</summary>

-137: Miśra's text here has pady api prartly anu papattisamadhigamaniyaiva śabdaśaktis "the denoting power of language is to be known only through the impossibility of operation," which makes no sense.
-The reading must be corrupt, in anu papatti we may find a corruption of vyutpatti, in pravṛtti perhaps a corruption of kāryārthe or kāryārtha-.
-I read conjecturally kāryārthe vyutpatti-samadhigamanīyaiva, which gives the required sense.
+[137]: Misra's text here has pady api prartly anu papattisamadhigamaniyaiva Sabdaŝaktis "the denoting power of language is to be known only through the impossibility of operation," which makes no sense.
+The reading must be corrupt, in anu papatti we may find a corruption of yulpatti, in pracrtti perhaps a corruption of kāryārthe or kāryārtha-.
+I read conjecturally karyar the vyutpatti. samadhigamaniyaiva, which gives the required sense.
 </details>

 ## व्युत्पन्न-प्रयोगे कार्यानपेक्षा